inesp/inesp.github.io/_posts/2025-07-21-blind-spots-in-code-part-I.md

 ## Conclusion

+When we are anchored, we write worse code, **code with more bugs.
+This has been proven.**

+We can get anchored in a million ways.
+Spotting them demands from us to be at least a bit over the top skeptical.

 The first step to overcoming anchoring is to **be aware of it**.
 Once we know how the trick works, we can start taking precautions against it.

 In the next post I will talk about **confirmation bias** and **availability heuristic** in PRs and tests.